Jean Ruhigita Ndagora Bugwika: Legacy

 Jean Ruhigita Ndagora Bugwika died on October 17, 1993.
 His colleague, Jules Kyembwa Walumona, attests that the outcomes of his lengthy leadership were overwhelmingly positive.
 His tenure witnessed the expansion of the community across numerous provinces, the construction of numerous durable Church buildings, the establishment of the Evangelical University in Africa, the Higher Institute of Theology, as well as numerous primary and secondary schools.
 Moreover, he spearheaded various development projects, including the creation of dispensaries and health centers.
 He notes: "He did not hesitate to bang on the table, to get confused with the missionaries, to utter veiled or clear threats to them.
 Stubborn, he sometimes went against their decisions.
 Suffice it to recall here how he saved the Panzi domain by taking on a conflict with his fellow missionary Legal Representative who found the domain too large for a Church".He and his wife, Helena, had eight children.
-Helena was often reserved but known for her unwavering faith, embodying a woman of great spiritual strength.
+Helena was often reserved but known for her unwavering faith.